Mauro Gómez: Washington Nationals

 On September 5, 2013, Gómez was claimed off waivers by the Washington Nationals.
 He was released on November 14 without playing a game in the Washington organization.
-He was released to sign with Japan, by his request.
+Gómez was released to sign with Japan, by his request.

 Hanshin Tigers

-Gómez signed with the Hanshin Tigers of Nippon Professional Baseball on November 18, 2013 and was assigned the jersey no. 5.
+Gómez signed with the Hanshin Tigers of Nippon Professional Baseball on November 18, 2013, and was assigned the jersey number 5.
 Due to unfortunate circumstances however, he had a somewhat delayed introduction to Japan.
 He was scheduled miss to the first few days of spring camp in order to be with his family for the birth of his daughter.
 His arrival was further delayed when his child fell ill and was in the hospital a few days.

-He made his NPB debut on the March 28 opening night, going 2-for-4, with two RBIs.
-Gomez put to rest any concerns on whether he could make a smooth transition by hitting .327 with four homers and 33 RBIs in his first month.
+Gómez made his NPB debut on the March 28 opening night, going 2-for-4, with two RBI.
+Gómez put to rest any concerns on whether he could make a smooth transition by hitting .327 with four homers and 33 RBI in his first month.
 He then went on to reach base at least once in each of the first 27 games of the season, breaking the franchise record of 24 that had been held by Yutaka Wada, the Tigers’ current manager, since 1997.
-He hit a brief slump during mid-season, but returned to his slugging ways in August, leading the Tigers with 25 doubles, 19 home runs, 83 RBIs and a .506 slugging percentage.
+Gómez hit a brief slump during mid-season, but returned to his slugging ways in August, leading the Tigers with 25 doubles, 19 home runs, 83 RBI and a .506 slugging percentage.
 Together with Matt Murton, the Hanshin's clean-up duo started growing beards in June reviving memories of famously bearded Hanshin legend Randy Bass, who led the team to its only Japan Series title in 1985.
-He said once he has hit 20 home runs, perhaps he’ll shave off the beard.
+Gómez said once he has hit 20 home runs, perhaps he’ll shave off the beard.